Last updated on December 26, 2022

 Who Certifies Diamonds?

-Why Some Diamonds Don’t Have a Certificate?
+Why Some Diamonds Do Not Have a Certificate?

 What If a Diamond Is Not Certified?

 Certification is vital since it provides independent verification of a diamond’s quality characteristics.
-When evaluating stones, diamond grading laboratories follow robust guidelines.
+When evaluating stones, diamond grading laboratories follow strict guidelines.
 Labs try to make the process as accurate as possible by assessing each stone by multiple graders.
-However, the exact grade on any given characteristic comes down to the opinion of the expert making the grading.
+However, the exact grade on any given characteristic comes down to the expert making the grading.

-Due to seller’s subjectivity of diamond grading, they are allowed to have some leeway when representing a diamond’s quality to the buyer.
-They can increase the colour and clarity of a stone, but by no more than one grade up from what the diamond would be graded by an independent party.
+Due to the seller’s subjectivity of diamond grading, they can have some leeway when representing a diamond’s quality to the buyer.
+They can increase the colour and clarity of a stone, usually by no more than one grade up from what the diamond would be graded by an independent party.
 That is why if you want to make sure that the quality of the diamond is what the jeweller claims to be, always ask for a certificate and never buy non-certified diamonds.